freebrowser1/eclipse/README.md

 **Eclipse** is an application to be run standalone and offline in a web browser.
 The data is approximate, the times are in Universal Time and rounded to 1 minute, and the magnitudes to 1 percent, so it is not as accurate as the >NASA site of Fred Espenak](https://eclipse.gsfc.nasa.gov/eclipse.html).
 It is based upon the _Tables of Moon and Sun (Kessel-Lo: Kesselberg Sterrenwacht, 1962)_ and _Astronomical Formulae for Calculators (1979), 1st ed, ISBN 0-943396-22-0_.

-Originally I have written it in [Fortran](https://en.wikipedia.org/wiki/Fortran) and then translated it into [C][https://en.wikipedia.org/wiki/C \(programming language\)) and adding graphic representation of eclipse phases and solar eclipse world maps.
+Originally I have written it in [Fortran](https://en.wikipedia.org/wiki/Fortran) and then translated it into [C][https://en.wikipedia.org/wiki/C%20%29programming%20language%29) and adding graphic representation of eclipse phases and solar eclipse world maps.
 Years later when Javascript became common in browsers I translated it again in Javacript, first just the calculations with numeric output.
 Later on, I used the Javascript Canvas to implement the graphical representations for which I translated the C code to Javascript and making Canvas basic graphing routines.
 I found a Worldmap and d3.v3.js to add the worldmap for plotting solar eclipse areas.
 In the meantime I jQueryfied much code as well, as it is much easier then plain Javascript.

 ### Contents
 - eclipse.html (main app containing layout and calculations in Javascript
-- worldmap folder containing Javascript plotting code and json code with coastlines and country borders (got from the internet in 2013, source is probably gone)
+- worldmap folder containing Javascript plotting code and json code with coastlines and country borders (got from the internet in 2013, source is probably gone).
 - general.js containing basic (spherical) trigonometic and other functions
 - style.css (some extra css, however most i defined withing the main eclipse.html).